 There are a number of tours that allow you to either sail along or make a big slash in Biscayne Bay.

-Alternatively, you can join a jet-ski tour, where the company drops you off by platoon boat then you zoom about the bay, with or without a guide.
+Alternatively, you can join a jet-ski tour, where the company drops you off by platoon boat, and then you zoom about the bay, with or without a guide.

 Other Downtown attractions include the rooftop at Area 31 (270 Biscayne Blvd Way), museums, and art galleries.

-Read our guide, things to do in Downtown Miami for more.
+Read our guide on things to do in Downtown Miami for more.

 Right next door to Downtown is the shiny skyscrapers of Brickell.

-However, behind the glistening facades of the towers is a number of nighttime attractions.
+However, behind the glistening facades of the towers are a number of nighttime attractions.

 Shop, dine, drink, and play at the Brickell City Centre (701 South Miami Ave) entertainment space.

-For more things to do at night Miami, read this guide.
+For more things to do at night in Miami, read this guide.